MsrButterfly/Msr.LibCpp/msr/thread/README.md

-# MSR.Thread
+# Msr.Thread

-msr-thread just contains msr-thread-pool now, I will add more in the next few months.
+Msr.Thread just contains thread pool now, I will add more in the next few months.

-## MSR.Thread.ThreadPool
+## Msr.Thread.ThreadPool

 ###### A simple c++ thread pool based on boost::thread. (header only)